txt/ase19/docs/overview.md

  case (cause the model is so small), theorems about real-world software rapidly get very large:

 - A feature model of the LINUX kernel has 4000 variables and over 100,000 constraints;
 - When software branches are expressed as theorems, those theorems get very large indeed (more than thousands of variables and tens of thousands of constraints).
-- Such large theories are too
-hard to use just via a manual inspection;
+- Such large theories are too hard to use just via a manual inspection;
 - But automatic theorem provers can explore this system of constraints, to produce new products.

+So if we are always exploring models/data to make choices, why not also make ethical choices?

 - Optimizers can better control the data  miners.
     Several research has  improved data mining performance via optimizers that tune the control parameters of the data miner (See [Agrawal 2018a](REFS.md#agrawal-2018a), [Fu'18](REFS.md#fu-206), and [Tantithamthavorn et al.](REFS.md#Tan-2016a)).
 - Data miners can better control the optimizers.
-     For example,
+     For example,:
 [Majumder et al.](REFS.md#majumder-2018) used k-means clustering to divide up a complex text mining problem, then apply optimizers within each cluster.
 They report that this method speeds up their processing by up to three orders of magnitude.
 - Data miners can act as optimizers.
      For example, [Chen et al.](REFS.md#chen-2018a)